 disown -h %1

 Note: Here 1 is the job ID of background running job.
-You can also use “jobs -l” command to find job id.
+You can also use the “jobs -l” command to find job id.